uswds/uswds-site/pages/documentation/guidance/performance/glossary.md

 First meaningful paint can be measured in one of two ways:

 ##### Lighthouse
-[Lighthouse], the Chrome plugin and command line testing tool described on Google for Web Developers, includes first meaningful paint as one of the metrics it tests.
-To test, run either the plugin on your site or the [CLI tool](https://developers.google.com/web/tools/lighthouse/#cli) (as explained on the Google Tools for Web Developers page) with the appropriate options.
+[Lighthouse], the Chrome plugin and command line testing tool described on Chrome for developers, includes first meaningful paint as one of the metrics it tests.
+To test, run either the plugin on your site or the [CLI tool](https://developer.chrome.com/docs/lighthouse/overview/#cli) (as explained on the Chrome for developers) with the appropriate options.

 ##### Chrome web browser
 You can measure first meaningful paint timing for any page in the [Chrome DevTools Timeline](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/timeline-tool).